New Democratic Party of Quebec (2014): Second iteration

 For the following two decades, the NDP remained moribund in Quebec; indeed, it was the only province where the NDP was not fully organized.
 Unlike other national parties in Canada, the NDP is fully integrated with its provincial and territorial branches.

 During the 2006 convention of the federal NDP, held in Quebec City, the idea of recreating the provincial NPDQ was brought up.
 However, the idea failed to win support at the New Democratic Party-Quebec Section's convention in November 2006 in Saint-Jérôme.
 However, gains by the federal party— at first modest with the 2007 by-election in which Tom Mulcair gained the House of Commons seat in Outremont and then dramatic "Orange Surge" of the 2011 Canadian federal election— led to renewed calls for a provincial NDP in Quebec as an alternative to the federalist Quebec Liberal Party and the sovereigntist Parti Quebecois.

-On August 17, 2012, federal NDP leader Mulcair announced that, while the NDP was unable to organize for the (then on-going) 2012 election, the NDP intended to run candidates in the next provincial election (then tentatively scheduled for 2016).
+On 17 August 2012, federal NDP leader Mulcair announced that, while the NDP was unable to organize for the (then on-going) 2012 election, the NDP intended to run candidates in the next provincial election (then tentatively scheduled for 2016).
 However, by November 2012, Mulcair had changed his mind, believing that dividing the party's efforts between federal and provincial politics would be "extremely perilous."
 The president of the Quebec Section, André St-Hilaire, agreed with his concerns, arguing their first priority was electing a federal NDP government.

 Nevertheless, NDP activists remained interested in establishing a provincial party.
-On April 29, 2013, the name "Nouveau Parti démocratique du Québec" was reserved with the Directeur général des élections du Québec (DGEQ) by Pierre Ducasse, Jack Layton's former Quebec lieutenant.
+On 29 April 2013, the name "Nouveau Parti démocratique du Québec" was reserved with Élections Québec by Pierre Ducasse, Jack Layton's former Quebec lieutenant.
 Ducasse said it was "not in the plans" to have a structural link to the federal party, and the NDP's deputy national director confirmed they were not involved in reserving the name.
-On January 30, 2014, the New Democratic Party of Quebec was registered as a provincial party with the DGEQ.
+On 30 January 2014, the New Democratic Party of Quebec was registered as a provincial party with Élections Québec.
 Ducasse was listed as the party leader.
 The party did not stand any candidates in the general election later that year.

-The first election the NPDQ contested was the October 2, 2017 by-election in Louis-Hébert.
+The first election the NPDQ contested was the 2 October 2017 by-election in Louis-Hébert.
 Their candidate, former MP Denis Blanchette, placed seventh with 1.35% of the vote.

 Interim leader Pierre Ducasse had announced he would not be a candidate in the party's 2018 leadership election.
 The campaign period began on 1 September 2017 and the nomination deadline for leadership candidates was 20 October 2017.
-On 21 January 2018, the party leadership contest elected Raphaël Fortin was chosen leader.
+On 21 January 2018, the party leadership contest elected Raphaël Fortin as leader.